-Seminar on Community-Driven Cryptography
+Community-Driven Cryptography Project

-This seminar on Community-Driven Cryptography is an intentional space for the exploration of how cryptography intersects with society.
+The Community-Driven Cryptography Project is an intentional space for the exploration of how cryptography intersects with society.
 Our purpose is to design and create more just and equitable technical solutions that explicitly benefit marginalized communities.
 In this process, we aim to better educate ourselves and others on the specific security and privacy needs of marginalized communities.
 This seminar hopes to build an interdisciplinary community of cryptographers, social scientists, humanities scholars, industry practitioners, community-based organizations, etc and contribute to the broadening of access to this field.

 Calendar

-November 4
+November 2021

 - Speaker: Alex LeClerc and Glencora Borradaile